 The GDPR applies a significant amount of pressure to organizations that are processors of EU citizen personal data, which can be anything from a name, photo, email address, bank details, posts on social networking websites, medical information, or a computer IP address.
 These regulations are tough but not insurmountable.
-In fact, Pratum can help your organization in many ways to prepare for the May 2018 deadline.
+In fact, Pratum can help your organization in many ways to prepare for GDPR regulations.
 One of which is helping organizations comply with the Privacy Shield Principles and assisting them with self-certification for the US Privacy Shield program with the United States Department of Commerce.

 Cybersecurity Services for GDPR

 General Data Protection Regulation (GDPR) & Privacy Shield Controls Review

 Pratum’s general controls review provides organizations with an understanding of how well they align with standards set forth by GDPR regulations.

 - Performing a data inventory to determine the scope of data and entities covered by GDPR and Privacy Shield requirements.